Lenz-K/arm64-kvm-hello-world/README.md

 # KVM Test Program

-The cpp-file `kvm-test.cpp` contains a program that shall setup a VM and execute the arm-assembly-calc program in the VM.
+The cpp-file `kvm-test.cpp` contains a program that shall setup an ARM64 VM and execute the arm-assembly-calc program in the VM.